 My title?
 My favorite candy as a child and I still can't pass them up when I see them in the store!

-After almost 6 years in the Foreign Service traveling the world, I retired on July 1, 2014.
+After several years in the Foreign Service traveling the world, I retired on July 1, 2014.
 What I've seen, who I've met and where I've been have been nothing short of amazing.
 I'm sad to see this chapter of my life come to a close, but retirement so far has been a blast.
 I've tried to chronicle my travels, thoughts and experiences here.
-I hope you enjoy!

 Last weekend Faye and I decided to do a little